Simple relaxation techniques are among the best sleep aid

 tighten up when you start focusing on breathing.
 Release them by

-letting them sink down.
+letting them sink down into the mattress.

 return to counting, starting at 1.